 Are we pulling the wool over our eyes?

-I got to thinking about dog food labels and while I've discussed ingredients on many pages, I've not mentioned the little box on the dog food bag containing the analysis.
+I've discussed ingredients on several pages but never mentioned the little box on the dog food bag containing the analysis.

 To top it off, a dog food label that informs you of crude protein (which they all do) rather than true protein content would not accurately reflect the nutritive value of the protein-containing food.

-Here's a few examples.
+Here's two examples.
 The first from a cheap dog food and the second from a high quality dog food: